Passing delimitation bill removes speculation of delay in general election: Saad

 The minister said the PPP leadership had played a pivotal role in this regard.

-Rejecting the notion of early general elections in the country, he said the present government would complete its constitutional tenure, adding the next general elections would be conducted in 2018.
+Rejecting the notion of early general election in the country, he said the present government would complete its constitutional tenure, adding the next general election would be held in 2018.

 Expressing reservations over the decision of disqualification for politicians including the former Prime Ministers Muhammad Nawaz Sharif and Yusuf Raza Gilani and Pakistan Tehreek-i-Insaf (PTI) leader Jahangir Tareen, he said, “The PML-N had implemented the orders of the court.”